paastech-cloud/docs/Architecture.md

 ##### Client states

-When signing up, the client should provide an email, a username and a password.
+When signing up, the client should provide an email address, a username and a password.
 They can then log into the software as soon as they verify their email.
 If needed, they can request a password reset using the "forgotten password" process.
 The account should be either deleted or locked/deactivated after some time of an account being active without a verified email, although this is not implemented for now.

 ```mermaid
 stateDiagram-v2